cmakkai/ledger-simple-sort/README.md

 ## Purpose

-This small Python script parses a Ledger (ledger-cli.org) journal and sorts transactions by date without re-formatting the original transactions.
+This small Python script parses a [Ledger](https://www.ledger-cli.org) journal and sorts transactions by date without re-formatting the original transactions.

 Ledger offers sorting through `ledger print --raw` command, yet doing so strips some data such as comments outside of transactions.
 This Python script solves this problem by using regular expressions to parse and sort blocks of text.